embl-cba/imagej-courses/imagej-practical.md

 	- this format is generally recommended as soon as you do any kind of mathematical operations on your images
 	- disadvantage: needs more memory and disk space

-Although ImageJ does not support it, your images could also have been acquired with cameras of different bit depth such as 12 or 14 bit.
+Although ImageJ does not specifially support it, your images could also have been acquired with cameras of different bit depth such as 12 or 14 bit; such images will be stored and dealt with as 16-bit.

 &nbsp;

+&nbsp;

 ## Image bit depth conversions

 Image bit depth conversion is something that you should generally avoid, but sometimes you can't; either because you need to save disk space or because certain operations or plugins only work with certain bit depths.
-Let's thus explore now what happens if you do convert between different bit depths.
+Let's thus explore what happens if you do convert between different bit depths.

 ## Activity: Conversion from 8-bit to 32-bit floating point